JanDeDobbeleer/oh-my-posh/docs/docs/segment-winreg.md

 ## Properties

 - path: `string` - registry path to the desired key using backslashes and with a valid root HKEY name.
-- key: `string` - the key to read from the `path location.
-If `""`, will read the default value.
+- key: `string` - the key to read from the `path` location.
+- fallback: `string` - the value to fall back to if no entry is found
 - template: `string` - a go [text/template][go-text-template] template extended
   with [sprig][sprig] utilizing the properties below.